 E-Band spectrum fees range from zero in the Czech Republic and Mexico to around 150–450USD for a typical lightly licensed link in the US, UK, Australia, India, Qatar, Russia, Canada, Germany, Nigeria and other countries.

-The adoption pace of E-Band solutions supplied to enterprises by mobile operators and service providers continues to accelerate.
+The adoption pace of E-Band mmW solutions supplied to enterprises by mobile operators and service providers continue to accelerate.
 However, there are plenty of organizations with in-house telco staff that may benefit from the cost-effective and ultra-high-capacity connectivity that E-Band technology is capable of offering.

 Hundreds of smart cities have already deployed E-Band systems for video security, public Wi-Fi backhaul, municipal networks, and more.
 For example, the city of Jerusalem is building a unified wireless network that will leverage its buildings as interconnection points to provide high-speed Internet service in public spaces, municipal buildings and educational institutions.
 The network will also connect thousands of security, traffic control and parking management cameras at speeds ranging from hundreds of Mbps to 10Gbps.